Palettization

 joint_compression: bool

-Using “prune + palettize” as an example, where the input mlmodel is already pruned, and the non-zero entries will be further palettized.
-The weight values are represented by constexpr_lut_to_sparse + constexpr_sparse_to_dense ops: lut(sparse) -> constexpr_lut_to_sparse -> weight(sparse) -> constexpr_sparse_to_dense -> weight(dense)
+Take “prune + palettize” as an example of joint compression, where the input MLModel is already pruned, and the non-zero entries will be further palettized.
+In such an example, the weight values are represented by constexpr_lut_to_sparse + constexpr_sparse_to_dense ops: lut(sparse) -> constexpr_lut_to_sparse -> weight(sparse) -> constexpr_sparse_to_dense -> weight(dense)

 Returns: